frederic-perez/AmE-dictionary/data/dictionary.md

 __the half of it__ _idiom_ A portion of something, typically implied to be the most important of significant part.
 (Often used in the negative.)
 __the happy day__ _idiom_ A wedding, or marriage in general.
 __the haves and the have nots__
+__the heebie-jeebies__ _idiom_ An extreme or acute sensation of fear, apprehension, worry, or anxiety.
+Often used with “get” or “give.”
 __the hell out of__ _adv_ _idiomatic_ _informal + impolite_ Used as an intensifier. _That movie scared the hell out of me._ _The boxer beat the hell out of his opponent._
 __the honest truth__ _idiom_ The sincere, unadulterated truth.
 __the idiot box__ _idiom_ A television set, or television in general.